19hours/sg-statutes/Acts/Criminal Procedure Code.md

 347\.
 An offender in respect of whom a community service order is in force shall —

-(a) perform, for the number of hours specified in the order, such community service and on such day, time and place as the community service officer may require;
+(a) perform, for the number of hours specified in the order, such community service and on such day and at such time and place as the community service officer may require;

 (b) notify the community service officer of any change of the offender’s address or occupation;